britram/taps-transports/draft-ietf-taps-transports.md

 make assumptions regarding the correctness of the data received in the insensitive part of the UDP-Lite payload.

-As for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{I-D.ietf-tsvwg-rfc5405bis}}.
+In the same way as for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{I-D.ietf-tsvwg-rfc5405bis}}.